-As part of the Insitu activity, the De Montfort University organizes 3 site-specific sound environments that will take place at Leicester’s historic Magazine Gateway and at St. Nicholas Church (the oldest in Leicester) from the 13th to the 15th of December 2018.
-This project aims to create an intrinsic relation between these two buildings and the musical works by the selected new music artists.
+As part of the Insitu activity, the De Montfort University organized 3 site-specific sound environments that took place at Leicester’s historic Magazine Gateway and at St. Nicholas Church (the oldest in Leicester) from the 13th to the 15th of December 2018.
+This project aimed to create an intrinsic relation between these two buildings and the musical works by the selected new music artists.

-Artists include liminal, composer & visual artist Kathy Hinde, and sound artist Joseph Young.
+Artists included liminal, composer & visual artist Kathy Hinde, and sound artist Joseph Young.

-The event will open with artists' talks on on Thursday 13th December 14.00-15.00 at De Montfort University's PACE building (Richmond Street), followed by a visit to the installations.
+The event opened with artists' talks on on Thursday 13th December 14.00-15.00 at De Montfort University's PACE building (Richmond Street), followed by a visit to the installations.

 Thursday 13 December: 15.00-18.00